How to Price an eBook: 4 Secrets to Know Before Publishing.

 So, before you decide to publish your work for the first time, it is beneficial if you already have a fan base.
 For example, if you have an internet fan base, it will be a huge advantage.
-In this scenario, readers are familiar with your work and will be ready to shell their hard earned penny on your eBook.
-If you are trying to self- publish your book for the first time, build a fan base online so that it guarantees purchase.
+In this scenario, readers are familiar with your work and will be ready to shell their hard-earned penny on your eBook.
+If you are trying to make your eBook for the first time, build a fan base online so that it guarantees purchase.

 If readers are waiting for your eBook, then you can price it higher even if it’s your first book.